telekom-security/tpotce/cloud/README.md

   - (Optional) Change the instance type (flavor) of the ECS.
     `s2.medium.8` corresponds to 1 vCPU and 8GB of RAM and is the minimum required flavor.
     A full list of flavors can be found [here](https://docs.otc.t-systems.com/en-us/usermanual/ecs/en-us_topic_0035470096.html).
-  - Change the OS (Don' touch; for T-Pot we need Debian 9)
+  - Change the OS (Don't touch; for T-Pot we need Debian 9)
   - Specify the VPC, Subnet, Security Group and Key Pair you created before
   - (Optional) Change the disk size
   - You can choose from multiple Availibility Zones (AZ).
 For reference see [here](https://docs.otc.t-systems.com/en-us/endpoint/index.html).